AchrafKassioui/SpriteKit-Inertial-Camera/README.md

 #  SpriteKit Inertial Camera

 This is a custom SpriteKit camera that you can use to navigate around the scene using multi-touch gestures.
 It supports pan, pinch, and rotate, as well as inertia on each transforms.
+Inertial Camera naturally shows SpriteKit as it is, i.e. an infinite canvas.

 ## Video